ibm-cloud-docs/dl/order-connect.md

 ## Ordering instructions
 {: #instructions-connect}

-To order {{site.data.keyword.dl_short}} Connect, you must determine the location that connects to IBM Cloud, complete the required configuration information, then click **Create** to submit your order for processing.
+To order {{site.data.keyword.dl_short}} Connect, you must determine the location that connects to {{site.data.keyword.cloud_notm}}, complete the required configuration information, then click **Create** to submit your order for processing.
 {:shortdesc}

 To order {{site.data.keyword.dl_full}} Connect, follow these steps: